Robot1que/book/azure/az-204/07-durable-func.md

 ## Task Hubs

 A task hub is a logical container for durable storage resources that are used for orchestrations and entities.
-Orchestrator, activity, and entity functions can interract with each other only when they are belong to the same task hub.
+Orchestrator, activity, and entity functions can interact with each other only when they are belong to the same task hub.

 There might be multiple task hubs in a single Azure Storage Account, distinguished by alphanumeric names that start with a letter and the length is between 3 and 45 characters.